A month ago today I arrived in

 Then the ICU doctor called us after a while informing us that my Dad’s attending physician wanted to see us when we arrived.
 So we said goodbye to our Dad telling him we would be back.
 How I wished I stayed on.
 If I only knew my Dad would pass away a few hours later I would have spent more time with him than chit-chatting with the doctor.
 Talking with the doctor gave us hope that my Dad would survive.
 But he did say that due to my Dad’s health condition and old age that his body might not be strong enough, yet they would do their best.
 Maybe I was clutching at straws and looking at the brighter side that I was not able to read between the lines of what the doctor was saying.
 He was probably saying that my Dad might not survive but they would still do what they could to the best of their ability (according to him) just in case he did.

-It was early evening and since my Mom and Mama H did not have any lunchyet, we went to have an early dinner.
+lunch yet, we went to have an early dinner.
 It seemed during the days they were there they did not have regular meals.
 The hospital system prevented them from doing that with all the errands and running around which was supposed to be done by their medical staff.
 We also checked out various accommodation alternatives near the hospital.
 It took us quite some time and when my Mom checked the time, the visiting hours at ICU was nearly finished.
 So she and my sister rushed to go back while Mama H and I went on to check the digs.
 By the time we went back to the hospital, the atmosphere was so grim.
 We were told to stand by for medicines and blood transfusion.
 I had to call friends especially a doctor friend in another hospital to ask about the process for obtaining blood in case it was needed, as the blood bank did not have any more.
 The Red Cross as well would not give as we did not have any donor.
 How can we look for donors in emergencies like these?
 Was there still time?
 Why could they not give their reserve and we could replace it later?
 ICU staff then told us there is no need for it now.

 My Dad had two cardiac arrests that night.
 After the second cardiac arrest he did not respond anymore to efforts to revive him.